THE CAPITAL STACK PLATFORM™

 Does MoonshotNX act as a broker or placement agent?

-Founders access the Capital Stack platform through subscription, which provides structured preparation, readiness validation, and investor engagement frameworks.
-Investor access is gated by institutional thresholds rather than transactional introductions.
+No. MoonshotNX operates as venture capital infrastructure, not a brokerage or placement agent.
+Founders access the platform through subscription, and investor access is gated by institutional readiness rather than transactional introductions.

 Is MoonshotNX a startup accelerator?

-Accelerators focus on early-stage idea development and cohort-based programs.
-MoonshotNX operates as venture capital infrastructure for companies that are already building and preparing to raise institutional capital.
+No. MoonshotNX is not an accelerator or launchpad.
+It is venture capital infrastructure for companies that are already building and preparing to raise institutional capital through structured readiness and execution.